sodabori/OptDARTS/README.md

 --bench-data *(location of the benchmark corpus)* : Path for downloaded nas bench 201 benchmark file.

---unrolled *(use one-step unrolled validation loss)* : If you add this, you use 2nd order gradient approximation.
+--unrolled : If you add this, you use 2nd order gradient approximation.

 --perturb_alpha random : Use perturbation for architecture parameters.
 If you add this, you use SDARTS algorithm for architecture search.